 The nuts and bolts of connecting your list with your autoresponder service vary somewhat with each provider.
 Each one offers tutorials and guidelines for adding your list and establishing your own database.

 The learning curve for most is short, with the exception of InfusionSoft, 1ShoppingCart and possibly Constant Contact.
 These services deal with small online businesses on a daily basis.
 They have videos, learning resources and email support that can take you step-by-step through the process of uploading your list, writing emails, scheduling them and tracking the results.

 It will take a certain amount of time, effort and actual experience to get comfortable with delivering your emails using an autoresponder service.
-But it is an investment in the profitability of your business opportunity.
+But it is an investment in the profitability of your business or franchise opportunity.
 Email marketing is one of the most reliable ways to stay in touch with your customers and your prospects.